 To most, the word “Quaker” conjures an image of an old man in a funny hat on a box of oatmeal.
 But Quakers (aka members of the Religious Society of Friends) did away with all the cumbersome (and often sexist) trappings of traditional church weddings long before it was fashionable to do so.
 It’s what happens before a Quaker wedding, however, that serves as a great model for DIY pre-marital counseling.

 Because Quakers believe that everyone is equal (and that no one, therefore, is “closer” to God than anyone else), most reject traditional clergy.
 As such, couples looking to get married form their own “Clearness Committee” to help them discern whether or not they’re ready for marriage.

-Committees generally consist of three to six people who meet with the couple several times in the months leading up to the wedding.
+Committees generally consist of three to six people who meet with the couple several times in the months leading up to the wedding (schedule Skype meetings!).
 Members take turns asking questions, ranging from what drew the couple together to how they plan on handling their finances; however, they must refrain from passing judgment or making suggestions.
 Though this approach comprises a formal spiritual practice amongst practicing Quakers, the no-judgment model can provide a great alternative for more secular couples.

 If you and your partner want to have a religious wedding but lack the connections to make this happen, you can always hire an officiant.
 (This may be easier than trying to worm your way back into the good graces of your childhood church after 20 years of non-attendance).
 In addition to leading you through your big day, many officiants now offer pre-marital counseling as part of their overall “package.”
 This is especially true of retired pastors or other religious/spiritual leaders; most will want to get to know you as a couple, so before you sign, ask about scheduling a few virtual counseling sessions leading up to your wedding.